 The Western Australian Tourism Commission, operating as Tourism WA, is the State Government agency responsible for promoting Western Australia as an extraordinary holiday and event destination.
 This includes marketing the State; developing, attracting and promoting major sporting, arts, cultural and business events; and supporting major projects that will draw visitors to particular destinations.

-Tourism WA is a statutory authority under the portfolio of the Minister for Tourism and Premier the Hon Colin Barnett MEc MLA and is governed by a Board of Commissioners.
+Tourism WA is a statutory authority under the portfolio of the Minister for Tourism the Hon Paul Papalia CSC MLA and is governed by a Board of Commissioners.

 The agency was established under the Western Australian Tourism Commission Act 1983.